A walk-in visit could kick you off a family doctor wait-list | CBC News

 Appletree said most of its doctors' income is earned primarily through the provision of services to patients.

-Kiran, who recently co-authored a study about walk-in clinics in the Journal of Medical Internet Research, said pay is tied to the number of rostered patients, regardless of pay model.
+Kiran, who recently co-authored a study about walk-in clinics, said pay is tied to the number of rostered patients, regardless of pay model.

 "The more people who are rostered to you, the more money you get," she said.